 As downtown Van Wert continues to evolve into an exciting entertainment destination, renovating Eggerss Stadium fits perfectly into the preservation of our historic downtown.

 WHAT RENOVATIONS WILL TAKE PLACE?

 Renovations will begin as early as possible while preserving the 2022 football season at Eggerss Stadium.
-Estimated to be completed in Fall 2023, the renovations are primarily centered on safety and accessibility, expanded usability, and the preservation of tradition.
-Renovations and enhancements include:
+All renovations will focus on three key components - safety and accessibility, expanded usability, and preservation of tradition.
+Preliminary plans include the following renovations: